haodongyu/Motor-Point-Cloud-Dataset/README.md

 elif scan_mode == 'single' :
         dirs = 'MOtor_0001'
 ```
+### Generating PCD File and Numpy File of only Motor with Background
+Run the Blender 2.79 with [Blensor](https://www.blensor.org/) addon.
+Open a text editor in the working space and load the file [export_MotorPcdAndNumpy.py](./export_MotorPcdAndNumpy.py).
+This programm will read the camera's position frim `RandomInfor.csv`, then scan only the coresponding motor with a plane(background).
+It working similarly as [export_WholePcdAndNumpy.py](./export_WholePcdAndNumpy.py).The pathes and parameter's configuration can be copyed from [export_WholePcdAndNumpy.py](./export_WholePcdAndNumpy.py).

 ### Generating RGB image and Segmentation Map
 If the [BlenderProc](https://github.com/DLR-RM/BlenderProc) is already be configurated, the Blender2.91 will also be installed with following the directory from the config file in [/BlenderProc/examples/semantic_segmentation](https://github.com/DLR-RM/BlenderProc/blob/main/examples/semantic_segmentation/config.yaml).
 Run the Blender2.91 and open a text editor like in Blender 2.90/2.79.
 Then load the file [export_RGBandSegMap.py](./export_RGBandSegMap.py).